Tektronica/modulation_schemes/README.md

 ![\varphi_i(t) \equiv 2 \pi \int_0^t{f_i(\tau) d\tau}](https://latex.codecogs.com/svg.latex?\varphi_i(t)%20\equiv%202%20\pi%20\int_0^t{f_i(\tau)%20d\tau})

-We compute the integral of our instantaneous frequency to arrive at our instantaneous phase, which is merely the sum of our frequency over a period of time, in this case, t, and then mapped to unit circle, which has a circumference of 2π.
+We compute the integral of our instantaneous frequency to arrive at our instantaneous phase, which is merely the sum of our frequency term over a period of time, in this case, t, and then mapped to the unit circle, which has a circumference of 2π.

 Since our frequency is constant (scalar), the result is straightforward: